 - Additional CV-building or earning opportunities

 3. Prepare: training tactics for big breakthroughs

 At its heart, phone fundraising is a person-to-person interaction –– a two-way dialogue.

-Before you phone, remember to:
+Before you reach out to each and every constituent, remember to:

 Focus on the donor